liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

 Next, you need to register your server with LCS by filling out the following
 fields:

-1. Cloud Services Project: Choose your project from the dropdown menu.
+1. Cloud Services Project: Choose your project from the menu.

-2. Environment: Select an environment from the dropdown menu, or create a new one by clicking the *Add New Environment* button.
+2. Environment: Select an environment from the menu or create a new one by clicking the *Add New Environment* button.
 An environment should be a logical group of servers.
 A group of development servers or a cluster are good examples of environments.
 If you elect to create a new environment, a popup asks you to enter its *Name*, *Location*, and *Description*.

     ![Figure 20.3: The Add New Environment pop-up.](../../images/lcs-new-environment.png)

 3. Server Name: Give your server a name that you can use to distinguish it in your LCS account.

 4. Server Location: This can be a city, location in an office building, or anywhere else that lets you know where the server is physically located.

 5. Server Description: Type in any description that you want to give your server.
 You can use this field to help differentiate the servers you are managing using LCS.